“It’s impossible to determine the ROI of social media”, said the business owner during a conversation with me.

 Actions —the How

-In this article, we’ll provide examples of social media goals using the above structure.
+In this article, we’ll provide examples of social media goals using the above structure–the What and How.

 Now you’re prepared to develop measurable and meaningful goals.
 So, let’s talk about two main types of social media goals: branding and conversions.

 Social media strategy goals will include both branding and conversion based ones.
-Below are the most realistic and achievable social media goals and objectives for growth.
+Below are the most realistic social media goals and objectives for business growth.

 Your business can benefit from any or all of them!

-In its simplest form, social media marketing is an INCREDIBLE branding tool.
+In its simplest form, social media marketing is an INCREDIBLE business branding tool.

 Making the most of social media branding capabilities requires cohesive messaging and consistency.

-What goes on your social media platforms should mirror the content on your website, your blog, your email blasts and any other traditional marketing you do.
+What goes on your social media platforms should mirror the type of content on your website, your blog, your email blasts and any other traditional marketing you do.

 This effort involves maintaining consistent: